xingchenzhang/Visible-infrared-image-fusion-based-on-deep-learning/README.md

 # Deep learning-based visible and infrared image fusion: papers & codes
-This is the repository corresponding to our TPAMI2023 paper "Visible and Infrared Image Fusion Using Deep Learning [Visible and Infrared Image Fusion Using Deep Learning](https://ieeexplore.ieee.org/abstract/document/10088423)".
+This is the repository corresponding to our TPAMI2023 paper "[Visible and Infrared Image Fusion Using Deep Learning](https://ieeexplore.ieee.org/abstract/document/10088423)".

 A list of papers, datasets (benchmarks) and codes in deep learning-based visible and infrared image fusion methods.
 - If you think this is useful, please consider citing our paper and giving a star, thanks!